Sales Discovery Call: Steps, Checklist, & Qualifying Questions

 - In your LinkedIn summary, you mentioned you love [x].
 How long have you been doing that?

-This helps to show the prospect that you’re interested in them and spark a conversation where connections can be built.
+This helps to show the prospect that you’re interested in them and open up conversations where connections can be built.

-The rule of thumb for a discovery call should always be you listen more than you talk.
+A rule of thumb for your discovery calls: always listen more than you talk.

 Remember, at least 50% of your prospects aren’t a good fit for what you sell.

-The point of the discovery call is for you to learn as much about the prospect as possible – a successful discovery call is centering the conversation around the prospect, their pain points, and how your solution will help them.
-This mindset will give you more insight to effectively qualify or disqualify them.
+The point of the discovery call is to learn as much about the prospect as possible – a successful discovery call centers the conversation around the prospect and their pain points.

 Numerous studies show the power of the talk-listen ratio.
 Saleshacker found that the highest yielding B2B sales conversations hovered around a 43:57 talk-to-listen ratio.
 On average, top sales professionals speak 43% of the time and listen 57% of the time.